mddemarie/helllo-world/README.md

 # hello-world
 Hi world,
-I have started with programming in Python in August 2015 and since then I do it for fun.
+I started with programming in Python in August 2015 and I am learning Python for fun.